Marginal Post Processing of Bayesian Inference Products with Normalizing Flows and Kernel Density Estimators: Conclusions

 \section{Conclusions}

-In this paper we have demonstrated the application of two different types of density estimator, Masked Autoregressive Flows and Kernel Density Estimators, to the calculation of marginal Bayesian statistics.
-The evaluation of marginal KL divergences and Bayesian Model Dimensionalities will allow for improved comparison of the constraining power of different experiments targeting the same astrophysical or cosmological signals with different systematics or nuisance parameters.
+In this paper we have demonstrated a number of applications of two different types of density estimator, Masked Autoregressive Flows and Kernel Density Estimators, to the calculation of marginal Bayesian statistics, the efficient modelling of multiple data sets and the derivation and emulation of physical priors. \textsc{margarine} is a multipurpose tool that can be used to enhance our Bayesian analysis workflows.

+The evaluation of marginal KL divergences and Bayesian Model Dimensionalities allows for improved comparison of the constraining power of different experiments targeting the same astrophysical or cosmological signals with different systematics or nuisance parameters.
 In turn, this can lead to improvements in experimental design with techniques that provide more information about the signals of interest being pursued in the future.

-We illustrate the principle of marginal Bayesian statistics with some toy examples in which we know the `true' values of the KL divergence and BMD and some real world examples.
-It is shown that the code can recover reasonable estimates of the statistics for the toy examples and provide sensible answers for the cosmological samples.

-\textsc{margarine} has already been used in several works, including~\cite{Scheutwinkel2022b} and two in prep papers on the effects of modelling data in time separate bins in the REACH pipeline and an analysis of the data from the global 21-cm experiment SARAS3.
-The applications of the code have been further explored in \cite{margarine_maxent}.
+The calculation of marginal Bayesian statistics has been illustrated in \cite{Scheutwinkel2022b}, \cite{Anstey2023} and \cite{Bevins_SARAS3_2022}.